cloudentity/cac/README.md

 To push configration from multiple directories, either pass an array to the `storage.dir_path` or use `STORAGE_DIR_PATH` with multiple paths split by a comma.

+Configurations are merged in the reverse order, so the first path has the highest priority, and will override everything else.

 ```bash
 cac --config examples/e2e/config.yaml push --workspace cdr_australia-demo-c67evw7mj4
 ```